Equivariant geometric convolutions for emulation of dynamical systems: Introduction

+One potential culprit for unstable rollouts is that machine learning models are not coordinate-free by default; they operate on the \emph{components} of the vectors rather than the vectors themselves.
+In typical contexts, the input channels of a convolutional neural network (CNN) are the red, green, and blue channels of a color image; these are then combined arbitrarily in the layers of the CNN.
+The naive, flawed approach to applying CNN methods to geometric images is to treat the components of the vector or tensor as independent channels, ignoring how these objects behave under geometric operations.

 The fundamental observation inspiring this work is that when an arbitrary function is applied to the components of vectors and tensors, the geometric structure of these objects is destroyed.
 There are strict rules, dating back to the early days of differential geometry \cite{ricci}, about how geometric objects can be combined to produce new geometric objects, consistent with coordinate freedom and transformation rules.
 These rules constitute a theme of \cite{mcp}, where they are combined into a \emph{geometric principle}.
-In previous work \cite{villar2021scalars, villar2022dimensionless, yao2021simple} we have capitalized on the geometric principle to develop modified machine-learning methods that are restricted to exactly obey group-theoretic equivariances in physics contexts.
-More broadly there is a growing field of physics informed machine learning \cite{karniadakis2021physics, pfortner2022physics}.
-Here we use these rules to create a comprehensive set of tools that parameterize functions that take geometric images as input and produce geometric images as output.

-Tensors can be defined---and distinguished from mere arrays of numbers---in two ways.
-In one, a tensor of order $k$ is a $k$-multilinear function of $k$ vector inputs that returns a scalar, an object whose value is invariant to changes in the coordinate system (\cite{mcp} Section 1.3).
-In the other, a tensor of order $k$ is defined by the way that its components transform under rotations (\cite{mcp} Section 1.6).
-We will take the latter point of view, and this definition will be made precise in Section \ref{sec:geometric}.
+With the tools of equivariant machine learning, we can make better and more efficient models by incorporating the rules of coordinate freedom.